 This small and rare plaque from undetermined Olympic memorabilia shows the official logo with an engraving of the Norwegian Birkebiners.
-In the 12th century, the Birkebiners carried on skis the heir to the Norwegian throne to safety across treacherous mountainous terrain.
-The plaque was a donation from Inger Brisson.
-Inger is the author of the acclaimed novel, Rotar and the Silver Book of Knowledge.
-Inger is also working on donation of rare memorabilia from the 1952 Winter Olympics held in Oslo, Norway.
+In the 12th century, the Birkebiners carried the heir on skis to the Norwegian throne on skis to safety across treacherous mountainous terrain.
+The plaque was a donation from Inger Bisson, the author of the acclaimed novel, Rotar and the Silver Book of Knowledge.
+Inger continues to search for more donations of rare memorabilia from the 1952 Winter Olympics held in Oslo, Norway.

 Barbara Fritschi Morgan donated copies of a number of rare documents associated with the early days of the Squaw Valley Ski Area.
 Most significant of these were examples of Alex Cushing’s annual letter to stockholders, a brochure and excerpt from a magazine article.
 Barbara’s parents, Theo and Dave Fritschi (pictured), were among a group of founding investors in the ski area recruited by Wayne Poulsen.
 Dave Fritschi worked for the Ski Corporation for many years and his daughter Barbara spent summers with him at Lake Tahoe.
 Barbara assisted her mother in writing a memoir of her early years at the ski area in the book, Powder Perfect.
 Barbara generously donated a copy of the book and it is now part of the museum’s Squaw Valley archive and artifact collection.